-Netfile allows you to file tax returns with the Canada Revenue Agency over the internet.
-To use the service, you need Netfile-certified software such as TurboTax.
-Most taxpayers can use Netfile, but there are a few notable exceptions.
+Netfile offers you the time- and cost-saving convenience of filing your taxes with the Canada Revenue Agency (CRA) over the internet.
+To use the service, you just need to make sure you have Netfile-certified software.
+Most taxpayers have Netfile eligibility, though there are a few notable exceptions.

-The Netfile system opens in February of each year and accepts returns until January of the next year.
-During that time, you may file tax returns from the previous year or the two years before that.
-For example, in February 2017, you can only file returns from 2016, 2015, and 2014.
-You may not use Netfile to file returns from previous years.
-Additionally, you cannot file amended returns, nor can you use the system to file on behalf of someone else.
+The Netfile system opens in February of each year and accepts returns until January of the following year.
+During that time, you may file tax returns from the previous year and the two years prior.
+For example, in February 2019, you can file returns from 2018, 2017, and 2016.
+You can’t use Netfile to file amended returns or to file on behalf of someone else.

-As long as they meet the other requirements, Canadian citizens and permanent residents can use Netfile, but deemed residents cannot use this system.
-In most cases, deemed residents must pay federal income tax, so they must mail a paper return to the Canada Revenue Agency (CRA), but they don’t have to pay provincial or territorial income tax.
+Canadian citizens and permanent residents are eligible to use Netfile.
+If you’re a deemed resident or non-resident of Canada, then you can’t use the system.
+In most cases, deemed residents must pay federal income tax, so they must mail a paper return to the CRA.
+They don’t have to pay provincial or territorial income tax, however.

-Additionally, if your social insurance number begins with “09” you also cannot use Netfile.
-This applies to temporary workers who are not citizens or permanent residents.
-If your address is outside of Canada, if you are a non-resident, or if you recently emigrated, you also cannot use Netfile.
+Additionally, people whose social insurance number begins with “09” on’t meet the Netfile requirements.
+This number applies to temporary workers who are not citizens or permanent residents.
+Those with an address outside of Canada, non-residents, and people who recently emigrated to the country, also don’t meet the qualifications to use Netfile.

 Foreign Tax Exceptions

-If you have distributions of spin-off shares from a foreign corporation, you cannot Netfile if you plan to defer tax from those distributions.
-Similarly, if you qualify for the federal foreign tax credit, but do not claim the maximum amount available, you also cannot Netfile.
+If you have distributions of spin-off shares from a foreign corporation and you plan to defer tax from those distributions, you’re not eligible to use Netfile.
+Similarly, people who qualify for the federal foreign tax credit but don’t claim the maximum amount available are ineligible.
 The federal foreign tax credit offsets taxes paid to foreign governments for foreign-earned income.

 If you have any of the following types of income, you may not use the Netfile system:

-- Registered disability savings plan income without confirmed eligibility for the disability amount
+- Registered disability savings plan income (unless you have confirmed eligibility for the disability amount)

 - Qualifying retroactive lump-sum payments

-Additionally, if you are part of the AgriStability or AgriInvest program, you cannot use Netfile if one of your partners is a corporation or if you are a self-employed Indian with tax-exempt income.
-If you report over a certain amount of type 9 financial data, you also cannot use this system.
-Finally, if you have more than six sets of financial statements, you also cannot use Netfile.
+Additionally, if you are part of the AgriStability or AgriInvest program, you’re not eligible to use Netfile if one of your partners is a corporation or if you are a self-employed Indian with tax-exempt income.
+Those who report over a certain amount of type 9 financial data are also ineligible.
+Finally, anyone with more than six sets of financial statements can’t use Netfile.

 In other cases, the credits you claim may prevent you from using Netfile.
 In particular, you cannot use the system if you claim the following credits:

-- Federal non-business foreign tax credit from more than three countries
+- Federal non-business foreign tax credits from more than three countries

-- Nova Scotia research and development tax credit
+- Research and development tax credit in Nova Scotia, Labrador, or Newfoundland

 Finally, if you claim more than 22 children, you should hire a babysitter and run to the post office, because you also cannot Netfile.